-Antioxidants play an intrinsic role in stopping and reducing the number of free radicals as it is preventing the harmful effects of oxidation.
+Antioxidants play an intrinsic role in stopping and reducing the number of free radicals as it prevents the harmful effects of oxidation.
 The use of antioxidants in skincare products is a great approach to improve the overall health state of the skin.
-Vitamin E is a key antioxidant found in our Naya skincare range.
+Vitamin E is a key antioxidant in our range of skincare.

-The primary structural component of the dermis and the most abundant protein found in humans, collagen is responsible for conferring strength and support to human skin.
-As we age, collagen production slows down and elastin has a bit less spring.
-Structural destruction and loss of dermal collagen fibre bundles lead to wrinkling and increased appearance of muscular attachments.
+The primary structural component of the dermis and the most abundant protein found in humans, collagen, is responsible for conferring strength and support to our skin.
+As we age, collagen production slows down and elastin has less spring.
+Structural destruction and loss of dermal collagen fibre bundles lead to wrinkling and increased appearance of muscular detachments.

 GAG family, including hyaluronic acid, along with collagen and elastin, are among the primary constituents of the dermis and are responsible for conferring the outward appearance of the skin.
 Photo-aged skin has been shown to be characterised by reduced levels of hyaluronic acid.
 Hyaluronic acid is found in young skin at the periphery of collagen and elastin fibres and where these types of fibres intersect.
 In aged skin, such connections with hyaluronic acid disappear.